flyteorg/flyte/rsts/deployment/configuration/performance.rst

 A solution for this is to limit the maximum number of nodes that can be evaluated.
 This can be done by setting max-parallelism for an execution.
 This can done in multiple ways

 #.
 Platform default: This allows to set platform-wide defaults for maximum concurrency within a Workflow execution.
-This can be overriden per Launch plan or per execution.
+This can be overridden per Launch plan or per execution.
    The default `maxParallelism is configured to be 25 <https://github.com/flyteorg/flyteadmin/blob/master/pkg/runtime/application_config_provider.go#L40>`_.
-   It can be overriden with this config block in flyteadmin
+   It can be overridden with this config block in flyteadmin

    .. code-block:: yaml